oneapi-community/awesome-oneapi/README.md

 * [chip-spv](https://github.com/CHIP-SPV/chip-spv) - The "chip spv" project allows for the portability of HIP and CUDA applications to platforms supporting SPIR-V. Currently, it offers support for OpenCL and Level-Zero as low-level runtime alternatives.
 Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library on Windows and Linux
 * [dedekind-MKL](https://github.com/stefan-zobel/dedekind-MKL) - Selected BLAS and LAPACK Java bindings for Intel's oneAPI Math Kernel Library (oneMKL) on Windows and Linux.
+* [dpctl](https://github.com/IntelPython/dpctl) - Python SYCL bindings and SYCL-based Python Array API library.
 * [formulog](https://github.com/HarvardPL/formulog)** - Formulog is a logic programming language that supports Datalog, SMT queries, and first-order functional programming.
 It requires JRE 11 and a supported SMT solver, such as Z3, Boolector, CVC4, or Yices.
-* [gtensor](https://github.com/wdmapp/gtensor) - gtensor is a multi-dimensional array C++14 header-only library for hybrid GPU development.
-It was inspired by [xtensor](https://xtensor.readthedocs.io/en/latest/), and designed to support the GPU port of the [GENE](http://genecode.org/) fusion code.
 * [HeCBench](https://github.com/zjin-lcf/HeCBench) - The hecbench repository contains a collection of benchmarks for studying performance portability and productivity with various heterogeneous computing languages.The benchmarks are divided into categories like computer vision, bioinformatics, and finance.
 * [HPCToolKit](http://hpctoolkit.org/) - HPCToolkit is an open-source performance tool that is in some respects similar to VTune though it also works on Power and ARM architectures.
 It also works on NVIDIA and AMD GPUs.
 Our aim is to also use it for performance analysis of Intel GPUs with Intel’s OpenCL to our targets as a prelude to A0
 * [kharma](https://github.com/AFD-Illinois/kharma) - Kokkos-based High-Accuracy Relativistic Magnetohydrodynamics with AMR.
 KHARMA is an implementation of the HARM scheme for gerneral relativistic magnetohydrodynamics (GRMHD) in C++.
 It is based on the Parthenon AMR infrastructure, using Kokkos for parallelism and GPU support.
 * [Kokkos](https://github.com/kokkos/kokkos) - Kokkos Core implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
 For that purpose it provides abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
 It currently can use CUDA, HIP, SYCL, HPX, OpenMP and C++ threads as backend programming models with several other backends in development.
 * [levelzero-jni](https://github.com/beehive-lab/levelzero-jni) -  Intel LevelZero JNI library for TornadoVM.
 This project is a Java Native Interface (JNI) binding for Intel's Level Zero.
 This library is as designed to be as closed as possible to the LevelZero API for C++.
 * [libxsmm](https://github.com/libxsmm/libxsmm) - LIBXSMM is a library for specialized dense and sparse matrix operations as well as for deep learning primitives such as small convolutions.
+* [mixbench](https://github.com/ekondis/mixbench) - A GPU benchmark tool for evaluating GPUs and CPUs on mixed operational intensity kernels (CUDA, OpenCL, HIP, SYCL, OpenMP)
 * [numba-dpex](https://github.com/IntelPython/numba-dpex) - Numba dpex is an extension for the Numba Python JIT compiler that provides a kernel programming API and an offload feature.
 It supports devices including Intel CPUs, integrated GPUs, and discrete GPUs.
+* [oneapi-asp](https://github.com/OFS/oneapi-asp) - Intel® oneAPI Accelerator Support Package (ASP) for Open FPGA Stack (OFS)
 * [oneapi-containers](https://github.com/intel/oneapi-containers) - The Intel OneAPI Containers simplify programming by delivering the tools to deploy applications and solutions on various architectures.
 These containers allow developers to set up and distribute environments for profiling and execute applications built with OneAPI toolkits.
 * [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl) - The oneapi.jl GitHub project provides support for working with the oneapi unified programming model and offers low-level wrappers for the level zero library, kernel programming, and high-level array programming capabilities.
 * [Open-source Scientific Applications and Benchmarks](https://github.com/zjin-lcf/oneAPI-DirectProgramming) - This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
 Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.
 * [OpenVisualCloud Dockerfiles](https://github.com/OpenVisualCloud/Dockerfiles) - This repository contains Docker build files for software stacks and services designed for media delivery, media analytics, cloud gaming and graphics, and immersive media.
 * [p2rng](https://github.com/arminms/p2rng) -  A modern header-only C++ library for parallel algorithmic (pseudo) random number generation supporting OpenMP, CUDA, ROCm and oneAPI.
+* [PTXprofiler](https://github.com/ProjectPhysX/PTXprofiler) - A simple profiler to count Nvidia PTX assembly instructions of OpenCL/SYCL/CUDA kernels for roofline model analysis.
-* [PySYCL](https://github.com/OsmanAEG/PySYCL) - SYCL functionalities within Python for GPU targetted development.
+* [PySYCL](https://gthub.com/PySYCL/PySYCL) - SYCL functionalities within Python for GPU targeted development.
 * [QSVEnc](https://github.com/rigaya/QSVEnc) - QSVenc is a software developed to investigate the performance and image quality of the hw encoder QSV of Intel.
 It is a command line version that runs independently and a plugin for AviUtl.
 * [RayBNN_Raytrace](https://github.com/BrosnanYuen/RayBNN_Raytrace) -  Ray tracing library using GPUs, CPUs, and FPGAs via CUDA, OpenCL, and oneAPI
 * [RcppParallel](https://github.com/RcppCore/RcppParallel) - The rcppparallel project provides high-level functions for parallel programming with Rcpp and supports using Intel TBB for performance on Windows, macOS, and Linux systems.
 * [R-oneMKL](https://github.com/R-OneMKL/oneMKL) - The oneMKL package establishes the connection between the R environment and Intel oneAPI Math Kernel Library (oneMKL), a prerequisite of using oneMKL.MatrixCal package.
 Specifically, oneMKL provides necessary header files and dynamic library files to R, and imports files from the packages mkl, mkl-include, and intel-openmp from Anaconda.
 * [Scal](https://devmesh.intel.com/projects/scalsale) - New physical scalable benchmark, namely ScalSALE, is based on the well-known SALE scheme.
 ScalSALE's main goal is to provide a gold-standard benchmark application that can incorporate multi-physical schemes while maintaining scalable and efficient execution times.
 High-performance Spiking Neural Networks Library Written From Scratch with C++ and Python Interfaces.
+* [SimSYCL](https://github.com/celerity/SimSYCL) - SimSYCL is a single-threaded, synchronous, library-only implementation of the SYCL 2020 specification.
+It enables you to test your SYCL applications against simulated hardware of different characteristics and discover bugs with its extensive verification capabilities.
 * [Spyker](https://github.com/ShahriarRezghi/Spyker) - High-performance Spiking Neural Networks Library Written From Scratch with C++ and Python Interfaces.
 * [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) - The SycloMatic project helps developers migrate code to the SYCL heterogeneous programming model.
 Daily builds are available, but not rigorously tested for production quality control.
 * [SYnergy](https://github.com/unisa-hpc/SYnergy) -  Energy Measurement and Frequency Scaling for SYCL applications.